aditya23043/notes/sem2/co.md

 - Kind of a package for each of the function that needs to be stored in the memory
 - Everytime we call a function, we have to store this in the memory
 - This memory needs to be de-allocated every time we exit the function to prevent memory being fully occupied in complex programs
-- Best way to implement this is stack
+- Best way to implement this is stack because it can be easily de-allocated

 | Activation Block    |
 |---------------------|